VFPX/Win32API/samples/sample_377.md

 [WaitForSingleObject](../libraries/kernel32/WaitForSingleObject.md)

 ## Comment:
-Microsoft Knowledge Base Article - 191584: <a href="http://support.microsoft.com/default.aspx?scid=http://support.microsoft.com:80/support/kb/articles/Q191/5/84.asp&NoWebContent=1">How To Determine When a 32-bit Process has Completed</a>.

-* * *
 Another option is starting external program in a different desktop.
 With no calls to the WaitForSingleObject made, the host VFP program stays active.
 Though it becomes invisible and is cut off from keyboard and mouse input.

 See also: